 Whisk together the flours, yeast, salt, and vital wheat gluten in a 5-quart bowl, or in a lidded (non-airtight) food container.

 Add the 1 3/4 cups water and broccoli puree and mix w/o kneading, using a spoon, Danish dough whisk, 14-cup food processor, or heavy-duty stand mixer (with paddle).
 You might need to use wet hands to get the last bit of flour to incorporate if you’re not using a machine.
-For more details on mixing and using our whole grain doughs, see the post about our basic method from Healthy Bread in Five.
+For more details on mixing and using our whole grain doughs, see the post about the basic method from Healthy Bread in Five.

 Cover (not airtight) and allow to rest at room temp until it rises and collapses (or flattens on top), about 2 hours.
 Dough can then be used immediately, although it’s easier to handle when cold.
 Refrigerate in a non-airtight lidded container and use over the next 7 days.